USS Panay incident: Awards

 Fireman First Class John L. Hodge and Lieutenant Clark G. Grazier were presented with the Navy Cross for their actions during the Panay incident.

 The Navy Cross was also presented to two British naval officers, Vice Admiral Lewis Eyre Crabbe and Lieut.
-Commander Harry Barlow, for their assistance in recovering survivors from the USS Panay.
+Commander Harry Barlow, for their assistance in recovering survivors from USS Panay.

 Responsibility for the attack

 Modern historians believe that the attack may have been intentional.

-Newsreel footage captured by the cameramen aboard the Panay showed Japanese aircraft passing so close to the ship that the pilots' faces were visible, which provided "potent evidence" that the Japanese claim of mistaken identity was not true, according to American historian Richard B. Frank.
+Newsreel footage captured by the cameramen aboard Panay showed Japanese aircraft passing so close to the ship that the pilots' faces were visible, which provided "potent evidence" that the Japanese claim of mistaken identity was not true, according to American historian Richard B. Frank.
 Per Roosevelt's request, Universal Pictures edited the sequence out of its newsreels to quell a political crisis.

 According to John Prados, Navy cryptographers had intercepted and decrypted traffic relating to the attacking planes, which clearly indicated that they were under orders during the attack and that it had not been a mistake of any kind.
 This information was not released at the time because it would have revealed that the United States had broken Japanese naval codes.